rladydpf1/genetic_synth/README.md

 ## Design decision explaining why you select:
 ### Parameters such as the size of an initial population.
-The size of initial population: (the number of available processors) * 2;
+The size of initial population: (the number of available processors) * 2.
-Time for synthesizing each program: given by user.
+Timeout for synthesizing each program (individual): given by user.

 ### Stopping criteria.
 It stops if the 100% accuracy is acheived or total execution timeout (within a hour) is exceeded.